 Add a touch of rustic whimsy to your Christmas Tree with this easy DIY Ruffled Burlap Garland Tutorial.
 It makes a bold statement and adds texture and character to your Winter Wonderland Christmas Tree.

-I recently participated in the Michaels Dream Tree Challenge and created what I liked to call my Rustic Reindeer Christmas Tree.
-This tree features everything that I imagine you’d find in the reindeer’s barn at the North Pole.
-From snow balls and jingle bells to wooden logs and Rudolph’s shiny red nose.
+I participated in the Michaels Dream Tree Challenge and created what I liked to call my Rustic Reindeer Christmas Tree.
+This tree is where I first featured this easy DIY burlap garland.
+The inspiration behind this tree was everything that I imagined you would find in the reindeer’s barn at the North Pole.
+From snowballs and jingle bells to wooden logs and Rudolph’s shiny red nose.
 This sophisticated yet cozy tree is the perfect mix of natural elements with just the right amount of glam.

 1. Thread your needle with the twine thread, you’ll need about half the length of your roll of burlap garland.

 2. Tie a knot at the end, it’s best if you go through the surged seam at the end to make sure the knot holds and doesn’t pull through the burlap.

 3. Now thread your needle up and down through the burlap about 1-2 inches apart each time.
 You can use long stitches and it doesn’t have to be perfect.
 In fact, I found that if I went in a slight zig zag pattern when threading my needle it made my ruffles prettier.

 4. Gently pull the burlap and scrunch it down as you continue to work through the entire roll of burlap.
 Don’t worry about making it pretty just yet, just keep scrunching until you reach the end of the roll.